filipebsouza/challenge-weather-forecast-app/README.md

 ## How to start the App:

-- In the app root directory run this command:
+- In the app root directory, run this command:

 ````batch
 docker-compose up